CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 Once you have created your application with Github, each push on the `master` branch will trigger a deployment.
-If you want to deploy an other branch than `master`, you can go to the `information` pane of your application and select the default branch to use.
+If you want to deploy an other branch than `master`, you can go to the `information` panel of your application and select the default branch to use.

  <div class="alert alert-hot-problems">
    <h4>Warning:</h4>
-   <p>You can't directly push to an application created on Clever Cloud as a Github app : in this case, only the automatic deployment from Github is henceforth allowed.</p>
+   <p>You can't directly push to an application created on Clever Cloud as a Github app: in this case, only the automatic deployment from Github is henceforth allowed.</p>
    <p>If you try to push to Clever Cloud, as you would do for a non-github app, you will get the following error :</p>
    <pre>fatal: '/data/repositories/&lt;app_id&gt;.git' does not appear to be a git repository</pre>
    <p>Indeed, no git repository is created on Clever Cloud because the application is directly cloned from Github.</p>